 Northern Thailand Trip.
 Day 1-2: Kuala Lumpur - Chiang Mai

-After about a month from last tripped to the Uzbekistan, we visited yet another fascinating destination, Chiang Mai.
-Situated north of Thailand, this is the fourth city we've been to.
+After about a month from the last trip to Uzbekistan, we visited yet another fascinating destination, Chiang Mai.
+Situated north of Thailand, the location is the fourth city we've been to.

-We flown to Chiang Mai in the afternoon with an uneventful journey, once we entering the province.
+We flew to Chiang Mai in the afternoon with an uneventful journey, once we entered the province.
 It was the worst air turbulence we had experienced.
-To make it worse, our flight were not allowed to touch down and had to make circular cruise, for at least 15 minutes.
+To worsen it, our flight was not allowed to touch down and had to make a circular cruise for at least 15 minutes.
 Nevertheless, the flight managed to land safely 10 minutes early from the scheduled time.

-It was 10 past three, we were approached by Mr Mouthien, offered a ride to the city center for 200 baht, a nornal price.
-He also offered a car rental service for 1500 baht per day and after bargaining, he agreed to give free airport transfer on the final day... yeszaaa!!!
+It was 10 past three; we were approached by Mr. Mouthien and offered a ride to the city center for 200 baht, a normal price.
+He also offered a car rental service for 1500 baht per day, and after bargaining, he agreed to provide a free airport transfer on the final day.

 Once we stepped into the main lobby, there was a registration counter for IEECon and a lady wearing a familiar uniform.
 She is a nurse!
-Before we proceeded with the event registration and hotel checked-in.
-There was nurse nurse who took everyone's body temperature!
-Well, it was in the news that the Covid-19 has been spreading all across the world.
+Before we proceeded with the event registration and hotel check-in.
+There was a nurse who took everyone's body temperature!
+Well, it was in the news that Covid-19 has been spreading all across the world.

 Thank God that everything went well.
-Throughout our stay, there will be a hotel personnel at the main entrance that will check our body temperature, whenever we were going out and return to the hotel.
-Hand sanitizer were also available at all common areas.
+Throughout our stay, there will be hotel personnel at the main entrance that will check our body temperature whenever we are going out and return to the hotel.
+Hand sanitizer was also available at all common areas.

-Situated in lower-laying of the Himalayan Mountain, the historic wall of Chiangmai fortified the city Lanna Kingdom in the early 12th century.
-Much of the attraction located inside the city wall that surrounded by moat.
-The wall itself has been restored although the purist criticized the originality that based purely on the "piece of imagination".
-Does anyone taking the picture during the old days??
+Situated in the lower-lying part of the Himalayan Mountains, the historic wall of Chiang Mai fortified the city of the Lanna Kingdom in the early 12th century.
+Much of the attraction is located inside the city wall that is surrounded by a moat.
+The restoration of the wall itself drew criticism from purists who questioned its originality, citing it as a mere work of imagination.
+Did anyone take pictures during the old days??

 The Grab taxi dropped us by the roadside in front of the Tha Phae Gate, the eastern portal to the city wall.
-It was still early in the evening, and what I read from the net, that dazzling night bazaar closest to the gate selling portraits and works of local artisan, but its yet to open.
+It was still early in the evening, and from what I read on the net, that dazzling night bazaar closest to the gate sells portraits and works of local artisans, but it has yet to open.

 Let's feed the pigeons!